Using Zivid Inside Protective Housing With Glass Window

 To control temperature and humidity inside the camera housing.
 This can be passive if the external environment influence and the workload of the camera are such that and the temperatures inside the housing do not overheat it.
-If the ambient temperatures in the workspace of the camera exceed the limits set by the Zivid camera specifications then there is a need for active regulation.
+If the ambient temperatures in the workspace of the camera exceed the limits defined in the Zivid camera datasheet then there is a need for active regulation.

 Next, we will dig a little deeper into the various challenges that need to be addressed.

 When boxing in the Zivid camera it is important to consider the thermal conditions inside the housing during operation.
 Let us look at a few considerations: